kasperjj/LazyJSONBenchmark/README.md

 This repo contains a hacky benchmark test for LazyJSON for Java.
 You can find out more about LazyJSON at [https://github.com/doubledutch/LazyJSON](https://github.com/doubledutch/LazyJSON)

 All times referenced are in miliseconds.
-All tests were executed on a late 2013 13" macbook pro with a 2.4ghz core i5 cpu.
+All tests were executed on a late 2013 13" Macbook Pro with a 2.4ghz core i5 cpu.
 If you have comments or suggestions for improvements to the benchmark, please reach out to me or file an issue here on github!

 ## SmallObject Tests

-These tests all use an array containing 1000 copies of a small json object as their input.
+These tests all use an array containing 1000 copies of a small JSON object as their input.
 The object was specifically made to include each of JSON's scalar types as values.
 Each object has randomized numeric values, but generally looks as follows:

 ```javascript
 {